 This article emphasizes that website accessibility should be a fundamental requirement in the design and development process, not an afterthought.
-We will discuss the benefits of a welcoming digital presence, answer common questions, and offer practical steps to improve it for everyone.
-Neglecting accessibility means excluding people and risking your business’s success.
+We’ll discuss the benefits of a friendly digital presence, address common questions, and provide practical steps for everyone to enhance it.
+Ignoring accessibility not only marginalizes individuals but also jeopardizes the success of your business.
 Making accessibility a fundamental principle is not only the right choice but also the smartest strategy for sustainable business success.

 The Core of the Matter: Demystifying Website Accessibility